galacticpolymath/gp-frontend/README.md

-4 tasks to reviews for this PR:
+Task for review in this PR:

-    -Fix 4 errors (Hydration failed)

-    -remove white margin between "Ready to inspire" section and footer

-    -How does it work?

-    -ensure 1:1 aspect ratios for all images
+    -ensure 1:1 aspect ratios for all images -classroom image for in 'share your knowledge' -owner image
+        -images in 'what do we do' section
+        -image for tier one card